NoodleExtensionsCommunity/How-to-Noodle/README.md

+# WIP!
+EVERYTHING SEEN HERE FOR NOW IS WIP AND I DO NOT RECOMMEND YOU PROCEED

 # How to Noodle
 This repository will explain how to make a noodle map with some basics described and with a provided script.